NetDocuments-Archive/ad-join-cookbook/README.md

 Common pitfalls

 - Ubuntu 16.04 only
-- Hostname must be 15 characters or less
+- Hostnames longer than 15 characters will be truncated
 - NetBios names are not supported (Windows 2000 domain controllers )
 - Domain is cAsE SenSITive.
 In most cases this needs to be all uppercase.
 - Debugging can be difficult, temporarily set `default['ad-join']['linux']['hide_sensitive'] == false` to get additional information
 - `:leave` action not yet supported